Category intelligence brief

 What sensors are commonly used in commercial robots?

-Commercial robots in the database use 88 types of sensors.
-The most common include Vision system (posture/position and anomaly detection), RGB Camera ×2 (forehead + mouth), 3D Depth Sensor, Microphone ×4, Gyroscope ×2 (torso + base), Touch Sensors (head, hands), and 82 more.
+Commercial robots in the database use 144 types of sensors.
+The most common include Not officially disclosed, Vision system (posture/position and anomaly detection), RGB Camera ×2 (forehead + mouth), 3D Depth Sensor, Microphone ×4, Gyroscope ×2 (torso + base), and 138 more.
 See the technology landscape section for a complete breakdown, or browse the components directory.

 What connectivity options do commercial robots support?

-Commercial robots in the database support 25 types of connectivity.
-The most common include Web apps, Native smartphone apps, Wi-Fi 802.11 a/b/g/n (2.4/5 GHz), Ethernet, Wi-Fi, 4G/LTE, and 19 more.
+Commercial robots in the database support 64 types of connectivity.
+The most common include Not officially disclosed, Web apps, Native smartphone apps, Wi-Fi 802.11 a/b/g/n (2.4/5 GHz), Ethernet, Wi-Fi, and 58 more.
 Connectivity determines how the robot communicates with your network, cloud services, companion apps, and other smart devices.
 Visit the components directory for detailed information on each protocol.

 Do commercial robots work with voice assistants?

-Some commercial robots integrate with voice assistant platforms including Multilingual Speech Recognition & Synthesis, Speakers, LED Text Display Strip, Microphone (future AI conversation capability), Multi-language speech recognition & synthesis with emotional prosody, Natural Language Voice Commands, Doubao, iFlytek, AI Conversational Interface, Loudspeaker (optional voices, music), temi AI Assistant.
+Some commercial robots integrate with voice assistant platforms including Multilingual Speech Recognition & Synthesis, Conversational voice AI interface, Speakers, LED Text Display Strip, Microphone (future AI conversation capability), Multi-language speech recognition & synthesis with emotional prosody, Natural Language Voice Commands, Doubao, iFlytek, Qianwen/Qwen, AI Conversational Interface, Loudspeaker (optional voices, music), temi AI Assistant.
 Voice integration enables hands-free control, status updates, and interaction with your broader smart home ecosystem.
 Not all models support voice assistants — check individual robot pages for specific compatibility details.

 Buying & Getting Started